YunYang1994/SphereFace/README.md

 - **1**. mathematical comparison among original softmax, modified softmax and angular softmax;
 - **2**. show the accuracy and loss comparison of different softmax in the experiment;
 - **3**.
-2D and 3D visualization of embeddings learned with differnet softmax loss on MNIST dataset;
+2D and 3D visualization of embeddings learned with different softmax loss on MNIST dataset;
 - **4**.
 I replicated [SphereFace-20](http://ethereon.github.io/netscope/#/gist/20f6ddf70a35dec5019a539a502bccc5) model with tensorflow.and here is [code](https://github.com/YunYang1994/SphereFace/blob/master/model.py) and [graph](https://github.com/YunYang1994/SphereFace/blob/master/image/model_graph.png).

 ### CNN-network